 And if you pay monthly for your car insurance, you'll need to pay up for the rest of the policy when you cancel.
 Again, this is standard in insurance.

-You can call AA between 9 and 6 on weekdays, but they’re closed at the weekend.
+Their phone lines are open between 9 and 6 on weekdays, and they're closed at the weekend.

 You can also be all old school about it and write to them at AA Insurance Services, PO Box 2AA, Newcastle NE99 2AA.